EzgiLenaS/WorkingVironment/group/member6_log.md

 I wrote the code for MainScreenPanel class
 But when we split buttons from main class it became harder to change scenes from other classes Eventually I managed to do it then we started to do managebutton and changed the scene to managescreen panel

+### ~ 19.05.2020 ~
+We were in Zoom all day with Berkan, Sait and Ezgi and tried to finish the job Me and Berkan write the code for launch and manage buttons I added addbox button and helped Berkan to make delete button working Then Mert came and five of us tried to link their page and added buttons for transitions We combined 2 GUI parts and made everything working but reading the neccessary information from a text file After that I attended the final Zoom meeting